Student Groups and Programs

 Available to First Year ANU Law students

-Places are limited and registration to the excursions and workshops is compulsory.
+Places are limited - registration to the excursions and workshops is mandatory.

 For the full list of activities and to register, please go on our website.